Robin-Afg/afg-archive-files-management-system/README.md

 </ul>
     <p>How to install: </P>
 <ul>
-    <li> Download the project and place it within htdocs or your webserver public folder <li>
+    <li> Download the project and place it within htdocs or your webserver public folder </li>
     <li> In your MySQL or other database application import the database provided in install folder (do not use migrations) </li>
     <li>Replace the vendor\hekmatinasser\src\Lang\fa.php file with the fa.php file you will find in the install folder of this app  </li>
     <li>Login in to the system with the following credentials